nslavov/nikolai/_posts/2022-11-10-high-throughput.md

 *"Low input, high throughput, no output science"*

 ## The bad
-Indeed, high-throughput data collection has often been associated with poor experimental design and data quality.
+Indeed, high-throughput data collection has sometimes been associated with poor experimental design and data quality.
 Sometimes, the problem is that treatment groups coincide with analysis batches, which makes it [impossible](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4516019/) to distinguish between biological effects and technological artifacts (batch effects).
-Another common problem is that high-throughput data often focus on what *can* be measured at high-throughput rather that what *should* be measured to answer scientific questions.
+Another common problem is that high-throughput data often focus on what *can* be easily measured at high-throughput rather that what *should* be measured to answer scientific questions.
 Thus, high data volumes are accumulated even though the data are not the most direct and useful measurement for the investigated questions.
 A further problem is the fact that sometimes large numbers of assays make it difficult to evaluate the quality of individual assays.
 A related problem is that optimizing for high-throughput may directly undermine other important aspects of the data.
-For example, increasing the number of single cells analyzed by RNA-seq may decrease the copies of transcripts sampled per single cells.
+For example, increasing the number of single cells analyzed by RNA-seq may decrease the copies of transcripts sampled per single cell.